biopython/biopython.github.io/wiki/Continuous_integration.md

 --------------------

 You will need to install buildbot on your system (\*ONLY\* the slave part).
-We strongly recommend version 0.8,1p1.
 Please see below more specific instructions for your operating system.

 You will also need git installed.